ZahiAhmed/RPS/README.md

 # RPS
-Game of Rock, Paper, Scissors using JOptionPane
+Game of Rock, Paper, Scissors in Java using JOptionPane